msquared-io/avatar-creator/README.md

 - [ ] Make UI more composable as part of a wider application (e.g. not assuming fullscreen)
 - [ ] Add API for loading and saving avatar configurations
 - [ ] Update data model to allow more flexibility for custom part combinations
-- [ ] Publish the avatar-creator library to npm

 ---